 What causes an axle seal to leak?

-The most prevalent axle seal leak causes are improper installation, loose bolts or fittings, dry axle seals, and damaged axles.
+The most prevalent causes of axle seal leaks are improper installation, loose bolts or fittings, dry axle seals, and damaged axles.

 Dried or bristled seal

 A dried or bristled axle seal will not perform its sealing functions very well.
 This will cause oil leaks when driving.
 It’ll also cause oil puddles on the driveway.
-However, the leak may not be noticeable when parked.
-If you suspect the axle seal is dried or bristled, park the vehicle on clean pavement and turn on the engine.
+However, the leak may not be noticeable when the vehicle is parked.
+If you suspect the axle seal is dry or bristling, park the vehicle on clean pavement and turn on the engine.
 You’ll see oil leaks from the seal as the engine runs.

 Improper Installation

-If you notice oil leaks from the axle seal after installing an axle shaft, there are chances you did not install the component properly.
-If you replaced the old axle, consider measuring them to ensure they are of the same length and size.
+If you notice oil leaking from the axle seal after installing an axle shaft, you may not have installed the component properly.
+If you replaced the old axle, consider measuring it to ensure it is the same length and size as the new one.

 Cracked or damaged seal

 A cracked or damaged axle seal is another cause of an axle seal leak.
-The component can damage under normal use or if cracked.
-If the leak starts after removing and reinstalling the seal, you could have cracked or damaged it during removal.
+The component can be damaged under normal use or if cracked.
+If the leak starts after removing and reinstalling the seal, it may have been cracked or damaged during removal.

 Loose bolts or fittings

 Another prominent cause is loose bolts or fittings.
-Depending on your vehicle design and the location of the seal, the seal may have a fitting and some bolts to hold it on the diff or tranny.
-If this fitting or bolts become loose, it’ll cause oil leaks.
+Depending on your vehicle design and the location of the seal, it may have a fitting and some bolts to hold it to the diff or tranny.
+If these fittings or bolts become loose, it’ll cause oil leaks.

 But is an axle seal leak dangerous?
 Axle seal leak is dangerous because it can cause diff or tranny overheating, transmission slippage, and eventually cause catastrophic damages to the internal differential or transmission parts.